-Bankhead, Glenrothes - 15,000 tonnes

-■ Halbeath, Dunfermline - 3,000 tonnes
+- Bankhead, Glenrothes 15,000 tonnes - Halbeath, Dunfermline 3,000 tonnes

-Fife also has a contingency top up of a further 3,000 tonnes for delivery over the Festive period.
+Fife also has a contingency top up of a further 3,000 tonnes for delivery around the Festive period.

 1.5 Roads - Salting

 Salt

 Salt for use on the roads will be to the requirements of BS 3247 and will be 6mm rock salt, although in times of national shortages this may be supplemented with other de-icing materials e.g., 6mm marine salt, 10mm rock salt etc.